realmar/bk/README.md

 or a correspondand web server configuration

+or the RECOMMEDED VERSION run the InitializeProgram.sh script

 ADDITIONALLY adapt the enviroment config files locatet in the environments folder

 ## Log Files